 Partner with ReVision Energy to host a solar farm on your land and generate clean, affordable solar power for local communities.
 ReVision is a local, 100% employee-owned solar company with a 20-year track record as a trusted community partner.
 We have been developing and installing community solar farms in New England since 2015.

-Our land lease program is a strong option for forest landowners or local farmers interested in receiving annual revenue to diversify their income.
+Our land lease program is a strong option for forest landowners, farmers, and owners of disturbed and contaminated properties (such as brownfields) who are interested in receiving annual revenue to diversify their income.
 Unlike other solar developers, we do not take a one-size-fits all approach to land leases.
 We understand that no two pieces of land are the same and that landowners know their land best.

 We strive to be the preferred landowner choice for partnering on solar farm development.
 Our teams are based locally in Maine and New Hampshire and will work directly with you from start to finish to incorporate your goals and long-term plans for your land.

 There are several advantages to entering a land lease partnership with ReVision: